TheCuteOwl/Virthon-SRC/README.md

 ## Why I Hate Obfuscation

 Obfuscation is a technique used by developers to make their code difficult to understand.
 However, I believe that all code should be transparent and understandable.
 Obfuscation not only makes it difficult to modify a tool, but it also prevents people from learning from it.
+Even if Virthon Obfuscation is bad (I mean, Replacing exec with print)

 ## The Goal of This Repository